Sustainable Cities of Northern Europe

 Language Spoken: Swedish, Danish, German, English

-Bring clothes that you can layer for ease of comfort.
-There may be some rain showers during your stay, so bring a jacket, poncho or umbrella and appropriate shoes for rain.
+Each of the program’s locations have different climates and summer temperatures can vary.
+Bring clothes that can be layered for ease of comfort.
+There may be some rain showers, so bring a jacket, poncho or umbrella and appropriate shoes for rain.

-For students who wish to explore carbon off-setting, such as purchasing renewable energy to offset the global impact of their air travel, you can research the following internet resources (these organizations and web sites are not endorsed by UC Davis, only provided as reference for your own research):
+For students who wish to explore carbon off-setting, such as purchasing renewable energy to offset the global impact of their air travel, you can research the following internet resources.
+These organizations and web sites are not endorsed by UC Davis and are only provided as reference for your own research:

 - New York Times Coverage – Denmark